 Impact On Modern Society

-For many people, air conditioning has become an essential part of life in Arizona.
+For many people, air conditioning in Mesa Arizona has become an essential part of life.
 Without it, the intense summer heat can be unbearable and put those without access to cooling systems at risk for dehydration, heat exhaustion, or worse.